 - ensuring our governance process for managing our tax positions is appropriate and robust; and

 - applying diligence and professional care in administering our tax responsibilities and reporting.

 We consider our tax affairs to be transparent and compliant with tax legislation.
-We, however, recognize that tax compliance is increasingly complex.
-Complete elimination of tax risks (being the erroneous application of tax rules or calculations within tax returns) is impractical, as such, UKG’s assessment of the level of control required over the processes designed to reduce these tax risks is driven by the likelihood of occurrence and the scale of potential outcome.
+We, however, recognise that tax compliance is increasingly complex.
+Complete elimination of tax risks (being the erroneous application of tax rules or calculations within tax returns) is impractical and, as such, UKG’s assessment of the level of control required over the processes designed to reduce these tax risks is driven by the likelihood of occurrence and the scale of potential outcome.